Yelp/kafka-utils/docs/source/kafka_corruption_check.rst

 Examples
 ========

-Check all the files (leaders only) in the generic dev cluster, whose topic name starts with 'services' and that were modified in the last 30
+Check all the files (leaders only) in the generic dev cluster and which were modified in the last 30 minutes:
-minutes:

 .. code-block:: bash

-   $ kafka-corruption-check --cluster-type generic --cluster-name dev --data-path /var/kafka-logs --minutes 30 --prefix "services"
+   $ kafka-corruption-check --cluster-type generic --cluster-name dev --data-path /var/kafka-logs --minutes 30 Filtering leaders
-   Filtering leaders
    Broker: 0, leader of 9 over 13 files
    Broker: 1, leader of 4 over 11 files